apollographql/apollo-server/docs/source/integrations/middleware.md

 }
 ```

-Although `apollo-server` helps you get started fast, you can't configure its behavior as much as you can other Apollo Server packages.
+Although `apollo-server` helps you get started quickly, you can't configure its behavior as much as you can other Apollo Server packages.
 For example, you can't serve other endpoints from the same HTTP server.

 If you want to do something with your server that isn't supported by `apollo-server`, you can [swap to `apollo-server-express`](#swapping-out-apollo-server).